SioKCronin/swarmopt/README.md

 # SwarmOpt

-SwarmOpt is a library of swarm intelligence optimization algorithms.
-I'm currently benchmarking PSO variations, with a particular focus on hybrid topologies and velocity clamp variations.
-The baseline frontrunner is a simple Global Best, but I expect it won't stay out in front for long.
+SwarmOpt is a library of swarm intelligence optimizer built from several PSO variations.

 Swarm intelligence leverages global population-based search solutions to balance exploration and exploitation with respect to specified cost functions.
 There are many exciting nooks and crannies to explore in the SI ecosystem, yet I've chosen